Find out about Stamp Duty Land Tax (SDLT) on leasehold properties.

 The amount of SDLT due when you buy a new non-residential lease depends on the amounts of the premium and rent you pay under the lease.

-If the annual rent for the lease (not the net present value) is less than £1,000, as a buyer you pay SDLT on the premium at the same rate as you would on the purchase price of a freehold non-residential property.
-So you’ll only have to pay SDLT if the premium is more than the threshold.
+If the annual rent for the lease (not the net present value) is less than £1,000, as a buyer you pay SDLT on the premium.
+This is at the same rate as you would on the purchase price of a freehold non-residential property.
+This means you’ll only have to pay SDLT if the premium is more than the threshold.